4k4xs4pH1r3/offensive-security/vmware.md

     tail $(modinfo -n vmmon) | grep "Module signature appended"

 You should get Binary file (standard input) matches

-Have key signed on reboot
+#
+Request the VMware 15 sign key enrollment

     sudo mokutil --import VMWARE15.der

-This will ask you for a password, enter some new password a bit long like 1515vmware.
-Reenter same password
+This will ask you for set a new password
+#

-Reboot, When reboot you should be presented with a menu with blue screen background, you have to make your way to enroll the key and enter the password you just created, this happens only once, then continue to boot / reboot.
+Reboot, once restarted should be presented with a menu with blue screen background, you have to make your way to enroll the key and enter the password you just created, this happens only once, then continue to boot / reboot.

 To test the driver / module installed correctly enter the command